 Poker Hand Rankings

-Royal Flush: Is the best hand any poker player can make and very rarely made.
+Royal Flush: This is the best hand any poker player can make and very rarely made.
 It has the five highest cards of a card deck i.e. Ace-King-Queen-Jack-Ten, all in the same suit.

 Straight Flush: Any five cards in numerical order, all in the same suit are called Straight Flush.
 For instance, Queen-Jack-Ten-Nine-Eight or Eight-Seven-Six-Five-Four are Straight flush combinations.